mrchensheng21/CS3219OTOTTaskB/README.md

 1. In the root folder, run ```npm run dev``` to start the backend application locally
 2. Terminal should display ```Db connected successfully``` and running at port 8080.

-Open another terminal to set up
+Open another terminal to set up frontend.
 #### Setting up frontend:
 1. Enter in terminal ```cd contacts-app``` and run ```npm run serve -- --port 4040``` to run the frontend at port 4040